Keywords; patello femoral pain syndrome, walking speed, arthroscopy, hyaline cartilage, chiropractic help, Bakers cyst knee.

 For example, when raising yourself up from a sitting to a standing position, as in getting up from a chair, the quadriceps is the primary muscle in the leg that is used.

 Obviously in walking, running and jumping the quad, as we call it, is a prime mover.
 The forces transmitted to the lower leg via an ingenious system of tendons are enormous so, to protect the quadriceps tendon from fraying as it passes over the femur bone, a very special small bone called the patella, the kneecap, is provided to transmit the forces smoothly to the lower leg.
-Underneath the kneecap lies the cause of patello femoral pain syndrome.
+Underneath the kneecap lies the pain source of patello femoral pain syndrome.

 In the graphic above, can you see the two tendons; the quadriceps tendon above the patella and the patella tendon below the patella; and can you see the patella itself in the middle?